 Oggetto:

 Risultati dell'apprendimento attesi

-Students should be able to scrutinize philosophical texts written in English, to know and present the main arguments in favour of the examined theories and views, and to know how to discuss them critically.
-This will be accomplished via i) oral examinations, ii) students' presentations during the course, iii) quality of the students' questions on the scrutinized texts.
+Students should be able to scrutinize philosophical texts written in English, to know and present the main arguments in favor of the examined theories and views, and to know how to discuss them critically.
+This will be accomplished via:

+Oggetto: